AGumbert/AGumbert/README.md

 - Double major in computer science and cognitive and brain science

-- Enjoys working in Python, Java, ProcessingJS, C++, Matlab, and other languages
+- Enjoys working in Python, Java, ProcessingJS, C++, MATLAB, and other languages
 - Interested in intersection between computer science, cognitive science, and life science, including artificial intelligence, bioinformatics, and healthcare informatics.